 If you’re a Network Marketer, then you are most likely aware of the opportunities and potential reach that social media can offer.
 Whether it’s Facebook, Instagram, Twitter or YouTube, each social media platform offers something different.
 With 3.3 billion users worldwide, and an average of 116 minutes spent on social media each day, it is a free and trackable way to attract and engage with existing and potential clients.
+Recent reports showed that at least 90% of businesses are using social media to promote their business as part of a wider marketing strategy.

 Savvy Network Marketers use their social media presence to